San Diego Divorce Lawyer

 - Serve copies of your divorce papers to your spouse

-After serving the papers, your spouse has 30 days to respond.
-If they do not respond, you may seek a default judgment.
-Otherwise, both parties will engage in the discovery process, which includes exchanging information and documents relevant to the divorce.
-During this time, temporary orders regarding child support, custody, and spousal support may be established to provide stability for both parties.
-Our legal team can assist with the nuances of this process, ensuring your interests are fully represented.
+After serving papers, your spouse has 30 days to respond.
+If your spouse does not respond, you may request a default judgment.
+If they do respond, both parties will exchange information and documents during discovery.
+During this period, temporary orders for child support, custody, and spousal support may help maintain stability.
+Our San Diego divorce lawyer can help you understand these steps and ensure your rights are addressed at each stage.

 Our San Diego divorce attorneys handle all types of divorce cases, including: